muyifeng/BMVipMusicDownload/README.md

 BMVipMusicDownload
 ==================

-Download high quality musics that only vip can access from Baidu Music
+Download high quality musics that only vip can access from Baidu Music.
+Just for Fun.